bento-platform/katsu/README.md

 ### Config file specification

-The `config.json` follows jsonschema specifications: it includes fields from katsu data model, defines their type and other attributes that determine how the data from these fields will be presented in the public response.
+The `config.json` follows jsonschema specifications: it includes fields from Katsu data model, defines their type and other attributes that determine how the data from these fields will be presented in the public response.

 Jsonschema properties:

-- `"type"` - defines a data type for this field, e.g. "number" or "string" (katsu's config accepts only number and string types)
+- `"type"` - defines a data type for this field, e.g. "number" or "string" (Katsu's config accepts only number and string types)
 - `"format"` - defines a string format, e.g. "date" to record date in the format of "2021-12-31"
 - `"enum"` - defines a list of options for this field
 - `"title"` - field's user-friendly name